The Quest for a Guggenheim – Budget, Notification, Rejection and Closing Remarks

 If your looking to bring home a Guggenheim, the budget is just another way you can show you are a conscientious and detail oriented person to the Foundation.
 So, if you are successful and are asked to submit a budget…do better than me and take it seriously.

 The budget can include living expenses, assistants, gear travel and most anything connected with your project.
 The printing costs of a book connected with your project would not be acceptable.
-The Guggenheim is not to be used as you would a Kicktstarter fundraiser.

 There are many books and sites that can advise you about the whole process from finding grants to writing the budget.
 Here is just one book…get them for free from your library.